603Maligators/Starlinker/ForgeCore-main/ForgeCore-main/docs/STEP2_BACKEND_SKELETON.md

 - Added the `forgecore.starlinker_news` package with SQLite-backed persistence, pydantic configuration models, and a FastAPI application factory.
-- Implemented a lightweight scheduler service that tracks manual poll/digest triggers so the renderer can surface operational health immediately.
+- Implemented a scheduler service with background timers that drive timezone-aware digests, surface detailed health reporting, and extend the manual trigger tracking with new regression tests.
 - Exposed `/health`, `/settings`, `/run/poll`, `/run/digest`, and
   `/appearance/themes` endpoints via FastAPI, providing the minimum contract the forthcoming Electron shell and Admin UI can build against.